DaneHarrison/Static-resume/README.md

        url = https://github.com/OGGampy/hugo-resume
 ```
 ### Making changes
-23. Convert your resume into markdown
+23. Convert your resume into Markdown

 24. Copy the theme's content folder and paste it in your own.
 Do not forget to collapse the theme folder affterwards to prevent potential mixup